magnus1984/uphone-deployment/README.md

 2. https://github.com/magnus1984/muphone-frontend.git

 ## Deployment
-This sections details the step required to deploy the solution on your on AWS account.
+This sections details the step required to deploy the solution on your AWS account.

 ### Important note on https
 In order to support https, we need to have a CloudFront distribution in front of our S3 bucket.
 In the interest of saving time, I have not included this as part of my solution.
-I have blogged about using AWS Certificate Manager with S3 and CloudFront to support SSL and you can read the details [here](https://hedgenet.info/posts/static-s3-cloudformation.html) if you are interested.
+I have blogged about using AWS Certificate Manager with S3 and CloudFront to support SSL, and you can read the details [here](https://hedgenet.info/posts/static-s3-cloudformation.html) if you are interested.

 ### Requirements